adrian-slomka/local-media-server/README.md

 # Nvidia-Powered Media Server

 A Python-based web application powered by Flask that serves as a media server similar to Plex or Jellyfin.
-This application is specifically "optimized" for machines with NVIDIA GPUs and requires the latest NVIDIA drivers for proper functionality.
+This application is best used with machines with NVIDIA GPUs and requires the latest NVIDIA drivers for proper functionality.
 It automatically re-encodes media files to the widely-supported **x264 video codec** with **AAC audio** if they aren't already in this format.
 Please note that this app is intended for high-performance systems, and re-encoding can be resource-heavy.

 ## Web App Preview
-index

 ![App Screenshot](https://raw.githubusercontent.com/adrian-slomka/local-media-server/main/app_preview/desktop_index_screenshot_preview.png)
-media page

 ![App Screenshot](https://raw.githubusercontent.com/adrian-slomka/local-media-server/main/app_preview/desktop_page_screenshot_preview.png)
-media page episodes

 ![App Screenshot](https://raw.githubusercontent.com/adrian-slomka/local-media-server/main/app_preview/desktop_page_ep_screenshot_preview.png)

 ## Features